assaydepot/trialinsights_api_v1/README.md

 | intervention_type | Secondary | Filter results by valid clinical trial intervention type. |
 | study_type | Secondary | Filter results by valid clinical trial study type. |
 | agency_class | Secondary | Filter results by valid clinical trial agency class designation. |

+Primary search value strings are free text and secondary search value strings are controlled filters using the vocabulary of ClinicalTrials.gov.

 __The values array must include at least 1 primary search name/value and can have zero or more secondary search name/values.__